No Bones About It: The Best Under-the-Radar Steakhouse in Each State

 Harbor Springs

-Claim to fame: Vernales co-owners Joe Guthrie and Keith Lynch, the executive chef, source local products and offer prime American wagyu beef, including a dry-aged 30-ounce tomahawk rib-eye steak for two, a 16-ounce Kansas City strip dry-aged with Himalayan salt, and a chateaubriand for two.
+Claim to fame: Vernales co-owners Joe Guthrie and Keith Lynch, the executive chef, source local products and offer prime American wagyu beef, including a dry-aged 30-ounce tomahawk rib-eye steak for two and a 16-ounce New York strip.
 Make sure to check out steak enhancements such as king crab Oscar.

 Mancini's Char House in St. Paul, Minnesota